Skip to main content

 4. Trips by walking, cycling & public transport increase,

-5. Resource shortages: aggregate shortages, fresh water scarcity,
+5. Resource shortages: aggregate shortages, freshwater scarcity,

 6. Freight vehicles increase in size & quantity,